-1. State and Local Tax Refunds Entered Directly on Forms (not Interview Screen): If entering state and local refund amounts directly on forms (not entering on TurboTax's step-by-step interview screens), do not enter Form 1099-G, box 2, state and local income tax refunds on Form 1099-G; instead enter on the Federal Carryover Worksheet.

-- 2. State and Local Income Tax Refunds from Years Prior to 2020: If you received a state or local income tax refund for years prior to 2020 during 2021, you will need to determine what portion (if any) of that refund is taxable.
+- 1. State and Local Tax Refunds Entered Directly on Forms (not Interview Screen): If entering state and local refund amounts directly on forms (not entering on TurboTax's step-by-step interview screens), do not enter Form 1099-G, box 2, state and local income tax refunds on Form 1099-G; instead enter on the Federal Carryover Worksheet. - 2.
+State and Local Income Tax Refunds not from the previous year: If you received a state or local income tax refund from a tax year other than last year, you will need to determine what portion (if any) of that refund is taxable.
 You can calculate this amount using the worksheets in Internal Revenue Service Publication 525, Taxable and Nontaxable Income.
 See the "Recoveries" section of the publication.
-Once determined, enter the taxable amount of the refund in column (d) of line 37 of the State and Local Income Tax Refunds Worksheet.
+Once determined, enter the taxable amount of the refund in column (d) of line 36 of the State and Local Income Tax Refunds Worksheet.
 The taxable amount will be reported on line 1 of Schedule 1. - 3.
 State and Local Tax Refund Worksheet Recovery Exclusion: The program does not support the recovery exclusion if you had taxable income on your 2020 Form 1040, line 15, but no tax on your Form 1040, line 16, because of the 0% tax rate on net capital gain and qualified dividends.
 See IRS Publication 525 for more information. - 4.
 Multiple State Sales Tax: If you and your spouse live in different states, the IRS has not released guidance for the computation of the sales tax deduction using the State Sales Tax Tables.
 The program does not handle this situation.